 The museum is open from 1-5pm, Tuesday-Friday, and noon-5pm on Saturday-Sunday.
 Admission is free and parking is readily available behind the building.

 Information Technology Services

 Information Technology Services provides administrative and academic technology-based services to the campus and supports the campus network.
 Available services include technical assistance and desktop support for faculty and staff; training for faculty, staff and students using a wide variety of technology resources; Internet access; hardware and software configuration and purchasing assistance; server support; web development, instructional design, and multimedia services; and administrative application development.

-A variety of platforms support administrative, instructional and research functions for faculty, staff and students.
+Services are available for administrative, instructional and research functions to support faculty, staff and students.
 All students have UNK email accounts.
-BlackBoard is utilized for development and management of web-based courses.
+Canvas is the Learning Management System used by faculty and students.

 Students with disabilities and special needs should contact the Office of Academic Success for information regarding accommodations.

 The Help Desk, located in Room 115, Otto Olsen Building, is available to answer questions, resolve problems and provide information about computer use and network services at UNK.
 Training sessions and hands-on assistance are offered for faculty, staff, and students wishing to learn more about many aspects of technology.
 The Help Desk is staffed from 8 am to 5 pm on Monday through Friday, but assistance is available 24x7.
 After hours phone calls are routed to an answering service, which also responds to emails and offers live chat.
 (See the Helpdesk link at its.unk.edu).

 All of the residence halls offer network access to students in each room.
 With a wired or wireless connection to the UNK network, students can access campus computing resources and the Internet from their residence hall room.